madeleinegrunde/madeleinegrunde.github.io/_pages/about.md

 My work centers on using AI for data-driven discovery while incorporating rather than replacing human judgement.
 I am motivated to explore questions such as: How can validation and user guidance be built into AI-backed tools?
 How can AI chaining architectures support meaningful user interactions?
 How can these tools support scientists and data analysts in discovering robust and reproducible findings?

-I am especially interested in exploring these questions related to environmental applications.
+I am especially interested in exploring these questions for environmental applications.

 [Curriculum Vitae](CV.pdf) - [Google Scholar](https://scholar.google.com/citations?user=wzqKsd4AAAAJ&hl=en&oi=ao) - [mgrunde at cs.washington.edu](mailto:mgrunde@cs.washington.edu)